- When will you go into labor

 |Cervical changes occur.||No cervical changes.|

 There is yet another kind of real contractions called prodromal labor.
 These contractions do not get longer, stronger, and closer but change your cervix.
-They are usually a sign that your baby is in a bad position, and your doctor will guide you accordingly (4).
+Your doctor will guide you in the case of such a development (4).

 3. Cervical changes during labor: